 The Absurdity of This Theory

 Living long or longevity has a direct connection to breath rate.
-Breath rate and heart rate (heart beats per minute) are intertwined.
-As a physical activity starts to become strenuous the heart rate increases followed by the breath or maybe it’s vice versa.
+Breath rate and heart rate (heartbeats per minute) are intertwined.
+As physical activity starts to become strenuous, the heart rate increases followed by the breath, or maybe it’s vice versa.
 Knowing this, how intense should exercise be if feeling good and longevity are the goal?
-It’s no coincidence the healthiest exercise on earth is considered to be walking!
-As when you walk our rate of breath remains fairly slow.
-Now another interesting fact is that up to 95% of physical disease (which quite often shortens our lives) is stress related and when we are stressed our breath shortens and heart rate increases.
+It’s no coincidence that walking is considered to be the healthiest exercise on earth!
+When you walk, our rate of breath remains fairly slow.
+Now another interesting fact is that up to 95% of physical disease (which quite often shortens our lives) is stress-related and when we are stressed our breath shortens and heart rate increases.

 This is not easy!
 This is yoga!

 You will be supported by our community at https://poweryoga.com